Fleet Week New York 2023 Visit the 9/11 Memorial and Museum

-Commander, U.S. Fleet Forces Command, Adm.
-Daryl Caudle, addresses Sailors, Marines, and New York residents at the 9/11 Memorial and Museum during Fleet Week New York May 26, 2023.
+U.S. Navy Sailors stand in formation at the 9/11 Memorial and Museum for a group re-enlistment and promotion ceremony during New York Fleet Week, May 26, 2023.
 Fleet Week New York, now in its 35th year, is a time-honored sea service celebration that allows citizens of New York City and the surrounding Tri-State Region to witness today's maritime capabilities first-hand.
 The 2023 celebration will host nearly 3,000 Sailors, Marines, and Coast Guardsmen this year.
 (U.S. Navy photo by Mass Communication Specialist Seaman Rylin Paul)

 |Date Taken: